Frenier, Louisiana: Legend of Julia Brown

 Some of the surviving locals began telling stories of a voodoo priestess named Julia Brown that predicted the event.
 According to local historians the town of Frenier had no doctors and Julia Brown likely served as the local healer.
-A few months before she died she began repeating the phrase "One day I'm gonna die, and I'm gonna take all of you with me".
+When she got older she thought that the town folks were taking advantage of her, then a few months before she died she began repeating the phrase "One day I'm gonna die, and I'm gonna take all of you with me".

 Survivors said that a few weeks before the hurricane arrived she began sitting on her front porch rocking back and forth while playing her guitar and singing:

 According to the legend on September 29, 1915, Julia Brown died and most of the population gathered to bury the voodoo priestess.
 During the funeral at around four o'clock the hurricane arrived and completely destroyed the town.
+Some sources say she practiced Hoodoo and not Voodoo.